Develop a technical foundation for gymnastic ring exercises like the muscle-up

 ➜ Clear Tutorials – The Rings One tutorials are clear and easy-to-follow.
 They consist of multiple camera angles, on-screen cues, and can easily be put on a mobile device to take them with you when you workout.

-➜ Simple Programing – Rings One consists of over three months of programming that constantly builds week after week as you improve your strength and control.
-There are also two difficulty levels you can work through R1 at: Beginner and Intermediate
+➜ Easy-to-Follow Programing – Rings One consists of over three months of programs that constantly builds week after week as you improve your strength and control.
+There are two difficulty levels you can work through R1 at: Beginner and Intermediate

 ➜ GMB Method – At Gold Medal Bodies, our training programs are based around the “GMB Method.”
 Unlike many other programs, the goal isn’t just “more reps” (which can make your workouts very boring after a while).